 Don’t Create Bottlenecks

-If you get a brand new, top-of-the-line graphics card while the rest of your PC components are older, some bottlenecking issues are bound to occur.
-Usually, this bottleneck will come from the CPU, but it can also be caused by RAM or the hard drive.
+If you purchase a new and advanced graphics card when your other PC parts are outdated, there may be some bottlenecking problems.
+Typically, this bottleneck originates from the CPU, but it can also be due to RAM or the hard drive.

 That doesn’t mean you won’t be able to install the GPU and run the latest games, but you will probably run into some stuttering issues.
 In most instances, the worst-case scenario is that you won’t be able to achieve the potential FPS that your new GPU can produce.